lorenzofox3/zora/README.md

 These are the following rules and ideas I have followed while developing zora.
 Whether they are right or not is an entire different topic ! :D
 Note I have decided to develop zora specially because I was not able to find a tool which complies entirely with these ideas.

+[read more](https://dev.to/lorenzofox3/tools-and-the-design-of-a-testing-experience-2mdc) on how it fits in the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)

 ### Tests are regular Javascript programs.

 You don't need a specific test runner, a specific platform or any build step to run your `zora` tests.
 They are only regular valid EcmaScript 2018 programs.